 Eye allergies are much more than just a nuisance.
 If left untreated, they may lead to more serious conditions such as conjunctivitis or even vision loss.
 If you suffer from eye allergies, the first step is to see an optometrist/ophthalmologist for a proper diagnosis.
-At Lavenburg Medical Group, our team of ophthalmology/optometry specialists are here to help residents of Newark, DE, Elkton, MD, and Wilmington, DE, get the relief they need.
+At Lavenburg Medical Group, our team of ophthalmology/optometry specialists are here to help residents of Newark, DE, and Elkton, MD, , get the relief they need.

 What Causes Eye Allergies?